atkinsroy/HPESimpliVity/README.md

 ```

 * Backups stored on external stores cannot be deleted if the VM has been deleted, with a "backup not found" error.
 This does not apply to backups stored on SimpliVity clusters.
 This restriction is specific to the API; the CLI command svt-backup-delete works as expected for external store backups.
 * the PUT /policies/\<policyid\>/rules/\<ruleid\> API call (implemented in Update-SVTpolicyRule) doesn't work as expected in some circumstances.
-Changing a rules' destination is not supported (this is documented), but in addition, changing the consistency type to anything other than NONE or DEFAULT doesn't work.
+Changing a rules' destination is not supported (this is documented).
+In addition, changing the consistency type to anything other than NONE or DEFAULT doesn't work.
 If you attempt to change the consistency type to VSS, for example, the command is ignored.
 In this scenario, a work around would be to delete the rule entirely from the policy using Remove-SVTpolicyRule and then use New-SVTpolicyRule to create a new rule with the desired destination, consistency type and other settings.
 * Using GET /backups with a specific cluster_id (implemented as Get-SVTbackup -DestinationName \<ClusterName\>) will result in both backups located on the specified cluster AND external stores being displayed.
 This issue only applies when connected to an OVC; calls to an MVA work as expected.
 In either case, filtering on an external store works as expected (e.g. Get-SVTbackup -DestinationName ExternalStore1)

-If you would like to keep up to date with changes, please subscribe to receive notifications.
+If you would like to keep up to date the latest features, please subscribe to receive notifications.
 Updates are published to the PowerShell Gallery at the same time.